-Dr. Cook was the Cooperative Extension Marketing Economist in the Department of Agriculture and Resource Economics (ARE) at the University of California, Davis.
-She conducted applied research and industry outreach programs focusing on the marketing and international trade of fresh fruits and vegetables, including North American fresh tomatoes and trends in consumer demand and food distribution.
+From 1985-2016, Dr. Cook was a Cooperative Extension Marketing Economist in the Department of Agricultural and Resource Economics (ARE) at the University of California, Davis.
+She conducted applied research and industry outreach programs focusing on the marketing and international trade of fresh fruits and vegetables, including the North American fresh tomato market, and trends in consumer demand and food distribution.
 She has a PhD in Agricultural Economics from Michigan State University.
-She serves on the Board of Directors of Ocean Mist Farms and has been a member of the Board of Naturipe Farms and Sunkist, as well as numerous other board and advisory boards in the produce industry.
+She served on the Board of Directors of Ocean Mist Farms, Naturipe Farms and Sunkist, as well as numerous other board and advisory boards in the produce industry.
 For nearly a decade, Dr. Cook was Faculty Director of the California Agribusiness Executive Seminar co-sponsored by the University of California, Davis and Wells Fargo Bank.
 She was honored as one of the top 25 produce industry leaders in 2011 by The Packer.

 He began with Village Farms on January 5, 2009.
 Previously, Mr. Ruffini served as the Chief Operating and Chief Financial Officer of Performing Brands, a small cap US publicly traded company.
 From 2001 until October 2005, Mr. Ruffini served as the Chief Financial Officer of Hit Entertainment, plc a publicly traded (FTSE-250) UK-company.
 Hit Entertainment is the preeminent young children’s entertainment company owning such brands as Barney the Dinosaur, Bob the Builder and Thomas the Tank Engine.
 From 1993-2001, Mr. Ruffini served as the Chief Financial Officer and Treasurer of Lyrick Corporation and RCL Enterprises, Inc. privately-held companies based in Allen, TX owning both entertainment properties, as well as commercial printing and publishing operations.
 From 1984 to 1993, Mr. Ruffini was a Senior Tax Manager at Arthur Andersen & Co.
 Mr. Ruffini has an MBA from the University of Texas at Austin and a BBA from Southern Methodist University.
 Mr. Ruffini is a Certified Public Accountant (CPA).